dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Berlekamp–Zassenhaus algorithm
 particular in computational algebra, the Berlekamp–Zassenhaus algorithm is an algorithm for factoring polynomials over the integers, named after Elwyn
 3 KB (292 words) - 16:05, 17 September 2018

-Algorithmic game theory
-understanding and design of algorithms in strategic environments.
-Typically, in Algorithmic Game Theory problems, the input to a given algorithm is distributed among
-8 KB (935 words) - 03:18, 18 February 2019

 De Casteljau's algorithm
 In the mathematical field of numerical analysis, De Casteljau's algorithm is a recursive method to evaluate polynomials in Bernstein form or Bézier curves